kilinrax/gigabyte-z790-aero-g-efi/README.md

 - SSDT-SBUS-MCHC.aml
 - SSDT-USBW.aml

 Note that GPU spoofing is necessary to avoid 'Failed Power Play Resume' errors from AmdRadeonController.cpp on wake.
-Yes, this is strange: a W6600 Pro is closer to the compute module found in a real Mac Pro.
+Yes, this is strange: a W6600 Pro is closer than an AIB partner 6600 to the W6600X found in a real Mac Pro.

 ## Thanks/Credits
 - [Opencore Team](https://dortania.github.io/getting-started/)